 The Government has also conceded that for the next general election in May 2015, the regulated period for third parties - which is normally 12 months - will now start on September 19 2014, the day after the Scottish referendum.

 The proposed overall spending limit for charities across the UK during the regulated period is also being raised from £390,000 to £450,000 - although campaigners say this is still a long way short of the existing cap of £988,500.

-Details of the changes were outlined last night at a briefing for peers by the Cabinet Office Minister Greg Clark and the Liberal Democrat leader in the Lords, Lord Wallace of Tankerness.
+Details of the changes were outlined at a briefing tonight for peers by the Cabinet Office Minister Greg Clark and the Liberal Democrat leader in the Lords, Lord Wallace of Tankerness.

-The concessions come after ministers were forced to announce a six-week "pause" in the legislation in November in the face of growing opposition in the upper chamber.
+The concessions come after ministers were forced to announce a six-week "pause in the legislation in November in the facing of growing opposition in the upper chamber.

 Campaigners however remain concerned that the bill has widened the definition of campaign spending to cover staffing costs, and new limits on spending in individual constituencies and restrictions on charities and campaign groups working in coalition together.

 Liz Hutchins of Friends of the Earth said: "Ministers have accepted that they have made serious mistakes with the Lobbying Bill and have backtracked on several issues.